jpc22/jpc22.github.io/_pages/roadmap.md

  - [x] Large furniture variety (e.g., electronics, kitchen, and bathroom.)
  - [ ] Interface Tooltips.
  - [x] Object Highlighting.
- - [ ] Additional furniture types: decorative, lighting.
+ - [x] Additional furniture types: decorative, lighting.
- - [ ] Export result to 3D model format.
+ - [x] Export result to 3D model format (Editor Only).
- - [ ] Wall/ceiling fixtures.
+ - [x] Wall/ceiling fixtures.
  - [ ] Import and tag models/materials.
  - [ ] Automatic material/color selection.
- - [ ] Retrieve feedback from testing.
+ - [x] Retrieve feedback from testing.
  - [x] Snap to grid when positioning fixtures.

 ### Timeline

 Each phase will ideally last 1 month, but I would consider the completion of each phase an individual success if significant roadblocks occur.
-Documentation and testing will be done during all phases.